Social Democrats (Socialdemokraterna)

 Swedish PM Stefan Löfven.
 Photo: Helena Wande/TT

 His government responded by introducing temporary border controls and ID checks at southern borders, reducing the number of asylum seekers coming to the country dramatically.
 In July 2017 a scandal developed when it emerged that IT workers in foreign countries without the correct security clearance had access to Swedish Transport Agency data, and the result was an opposition no-confidence motion against three of Löfven's ministers.
-He reacted by producing a cabinet reshuffle that removed two of the ministers in question, but with the opposition insisting they are likely to push ahead with the motion against the third minister who remained, the head of Sweden's government doesn't look likely to have an easy ride towards the election in 2018.
+He reacted by producing a cabinet reshuffle that removed two of the ministers in question, but the opposition's failure to oust well-respected Defence Minister Peter Hultqvist meant that Löfven came out of the incident largely unscathed.
+Still, the head of Sweden's government doesn't look likely to have an easy ride towards the election in 2018, with his party polling worse than ever.

 Party: The Social Democrats are the oldest and largest party in Sweden and dominated the political landscape until the 1990s.
 The party promotes workers' rights and built the modern Swedish welfare state, paid for by progressive taxation.
 After a crushing defeat in 2006, the Social Democrats continued to lose votes in 2010, particularly from Sweden's urban middle class.
-But the party bounced back after Löfven took over as leader and returned to power in a coalition with the Green Party following the general election in September 2014.
+The party bounced back after Löfven took over as leader and returned to power in a coalition with the Green Party following the general election in September 2014, but has since dropped to new record levels in the polls.

 Some of the party's more controversial policies in their current term have been recognizing Palestine which has contributed to a deterioration in relations with Israel and implementing temporary border controls.
 Its push for a feminist foreign policy saw relations with Saudi Arabia grow frosty in 2015 meanwhile, resulting in Sweden cancelling a military cooperation agreement with the country.